 For more than 75 years, the United Methodist Committee on Relief has been coming to the aid of families affected by tornadoes, hurricanes, typhoons and other natural and man-made disasters around the world.
-As Hurricane Harvey approached the U.S. coastal states of Texas and Louisiana, UMCOR activated a network of partners to be ready to respond quickly.
-In an interview with the Board of Global Ministries, Catherine Earl, UMCOR Director of U.S. Disaster Response, talks about how United Methodists stand ready to help their neighbors.
+In this times, UMCOR activates a network of partners to be ready to respond quickly.
+Catherine Earl, UMCOR Director of U.S. Disaster Response, talks about how United Methodists stand ready to help their neighbors.

 Catherine Earl, UMCOR Director of U.S. Disaster Response and Partner Relations: "UMCOR understands that this is a long-term event and we'll be there alongside the conferences, the people of the United Methodist Church and our external partners through the recovery process.
 These are the folks who either as a volunteer or part of their conference staff coordinate, anticipate, and plan for events such as this...readying their resources and their volunteers even in advance.
 And even as it unfolds, staging their relief supplies, anticipating response needs, securing resources, so that they can respond more quickly.
 It is those people of the conferences and The United Methodist Church who are UMCOR's feet on the ground doing the response work.